 The Company incurs incremental costs related to commissions, which can be directly tied to obtaining a contract.
 Under Topic 606, the Company capitalizes commissions associated with certain new contracts and amortizes the costs over a period of benefit based on the transfer of goods or services that we have determined to be up to seven years.
 We determined the period of benefit by taking into consideration our customer contracts, our technology and other factors, including customer attrition.
-Commissions are earned upon invoicing to the customer.
-For contracts with multiple year payment terms, as the commissions that are payable after year 1 are payable based on continued employment, they are expensed when incurred.
 Commissions and amortization expense are included in Sales and Marketing expenses on the consolidated statements of operations.